anmonzi/kennels-react/README.md

 # Nashville Kennels App

-This project has been deployed with Heroku, you can visit with this link https://nashville-kennels-48.herokuapp.com/login
+This project has been deployed with Heroku, you can visit with the provided link https://nashville-kennels-48.herokuapp.com/login

 ## Getting Started with Create React App